-Despite Hyper-Aggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive
+Despite Hyperaggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive

 Though it’s barely drawn any attention, and Sessions had vowed to move ahead even without additional funding, last month Trump signed into law a bill creating a $50 million grant program for the Project Safe Neighborhoods effort.
 Congress had phased out Safe Neighborhood block grants in 2012.

 The new law sets aside 30 percent of funding for regional gang task forces.
 Months earlier, the Justice Department awarded Long Island’s Suffolk County $500,000 for its fight with MS-13 through the same program.
-The money is primarily going toward increase enforcement, but a small portion was set aside for gang violence prevention programs aimed at school-age children.
+The money is primarily going toward increased enforcement, but a small portion was set aside for gang-violence-prevention programs aimed at school-age children.

 Some experts say that by focusing mainly on getting tough on immigration and crime, the Trump administration is furthering its own broader agenda, but showing a lack of understanding about what fuels MS-13.
 In May 2017, then–Suffolk County police commissioner Timothy Sini, who is now district attorney, told Congress that to effectively combat MS-13 “we have to create an environment in which undocumented individuals feel comfortable coming to law enforcement with information about crimes” — not one where they have a heightened fear of deportation.
 He also called for greater investment in “community-based programs to reduce gang recruitment and gang enlistment.”